aliazadeh/AZCalendar/README.md

 # AZPersianCalendar
-AZPersianCalendar is a  Calendar that Supports Georgian Calendar , Persian Calendar and Islamic Clanedar you Can Also Converting date from on Calendar Source to Other Calendar Types you can use With Boath ObjecticeC and Swift
+AZPersianCalendar is a  library for IOS it has georgian calendar , persian calendar hijri calendar (islamic calendar) , and you can convert dates from each calendar to each other simply
 #The contract :
 these 3 key Word is very Important :